Accessibility statement

 Information about award structure »

-For the 2023/24 academic year, we will be offering a mix of course modes with some courses remaining on Zoom, but some now being offered back in the classroom.
+This academic year we will be offering a mix of course modes for accredited modules with some online and some classroom-based courses.

 Please ensure when you make a booking for a course that the mode of delivery meets with personal requirements - each course is only offered via one delivery mode.